PennyLaneAI/pennylane/pennylane/logging/README.md

 ## Logging example with PennyLane and JAX's JIT support

-As there are currently no log-messages in PennyLane as of v0.30.0, we can examine the logging messages through a provided script, and also enable logs for JAX, which has support for Python-native log messages.
-To enable JAX-wide logging, we can modify the `level` parameter for the `[loggers.jax]` entry in the `log_config.toml` file.
-The change will look as:
+As of PennyLane v0.31.0-dev we have added execution and interface function entry logging supports.
+We can examine this support for both internal and external packages, where we enable logs for JAX, which has support for Python-native log messages.
+To enable logging specfically for JAX, we can modify the `level` parameter for the `[loggers.jax]` entry in the `log_config.toml` file as:

 ```toml
 [loggers.jax]